idiap/bob/python/doc/core/ErrorReportingAndLogging.rst

   try:
   #some bob construction
-  except bob.core.Exception, e:
-  print "Did not execute propertly: %s" % e
+  except bob.core.Exception as e: print("Did not execute propertly: %s" % e)

 If you develop new exceptions and need them bound into python for specific actions, please make sure to follow the recipe used to bind the C++